 The APPA breaks pet spending into five major categories: food, supplies (including medicine), veterinarian care, live animal purchases, and pet services (including grooming and boarding).
 According to the Ohio Credit Union League survey, 51 percent of Ohioans spend most of their pet budget on veterinarian care.

 Nationally, most money spent on pets – about $29.07 billion – went toward food in 2017, and $17.07 billion on vet care that same year.
 Spending on pets in the U.S. is expected to continue to rise.
 The APPA estimates Americans will spend $72.13 billion on their pets this year, almost $3 billion more than in 2017.

 So, how do you continue to spoil your loyal friend without breaking the bank?
 Here are some money-saving pet care tips.

-- Keep pets healthy.
 Taking pets to the vet regularly can get costly, with veterinarians charging an average of about $257 for a routine dog visit and $182 for cats.
 But emergency medical costs are even higher (surgical visits cost an average of $245 for cats and $474 for dogs) and tend to stack up.
 It’s more cost effective to visit the vet regularly for complete physicals, which include diagnostic tests to detect problems before they’re serious.
-To help keep pets healthy between vet appointments, make sure they’re getting the correct food and plenty of exercises.
+To help keep pets healthy between vet appointments, make sure they’re getting the correct food and plenty of exercise.

 Learn how a credit union can help you do more with your money by visiting www.aSmarterChoice.org.